 To Bias is Human

-When we think about bias, we tend to think only about the prejudicial biases that favor one perspective, group, or person over another in a way that is harmful or unfair.
+When we think about bias, we tend to think only about the prejudicial biases that favor one perspective, group, or person, over another in a way that is harmful or unfair.
 We believe that bias is a net negative, something to fight against and avoid at all costs.
-With prejudicial biases that lead to injustice and inequities, this is certainly the case.
+With prejudicial biases that lead to injustice and inequities this is certainly the case.
 What is often missed in these discussions, however, is that bias, at its root, is fundamental to decision-making.
 It is an indissoluble aspect of survival.
 We can no more remove bias from decision-making than we can remove breathing from human life.
 The ability to bias information and make decisions is hard-coded into our neurobiology.
 There are designated neural and endocrine pathways within the brain and body that form a biasing network of sorts whose sole purpose is to tag incoming information with emotion so that we can ‘decide’.
 The biasing network involves communication tracts between nuclei in what are called the ventral and dorsal medial prefrontal cortices (a region in the very front of the brain, above the nasal cavity, behind the eye socket), the insula (a region deep in the center of the brain) and the amygdala (on both sides of the brain, roughly behind the ears) and to and from the body.

 Individuals with injuries directly to these regions and/or that sever the communication tracts, have impaired decision-making precisely because they cannot bias information.
-They operate on what might be viewed as an excess of rationality, in a state of emotionless ‘objectivity’, weighing the pros/cons of everything, only to finally act, in what looks like an entirely impulsive act.
+They operate on what might be viewed as an excess of rationality, in a state of emotionless ‘objectivity’, weighing the pros/cons of everything, only to finally act in what looks like an entirely impulsive manner.
 And it is.
 Without the physiological biasing systems, no amount of factual data can sway a decision.
-To a person with this particular type of injury, it is as if there are equal pros and cons and so, one might as well flip a coin.
+To a person with this particular type of injury, it is as if there are equal pros and cons and so one might as well flip a coin.
 Researchers who study these injuries explain the impulsivity not as an emotional response, but as it’s opposite.
 The patients lack the brain and/or brain-body connections that inform what we normally attribute to unconscious, ‘emotional’ or psychological biases.
 Let us look at one such case more closely.

 When Bias Fails